xueyan-dut/Deep-Learning-on-Traffic-Prediction/README.md

 1.dataset
 ----
 We collect and summarize available traffic prediction datasets.<br><br>
-[Proceed as follows](https://github.com/xueyan-dut/Deep-Learning-on-Traffic-Prediction/blob/main/dataset/download_dataset.md) to download the Public datasets used for the prediction task.<br><br><br>
+[Proceed as follows](https://github.com/xueyan-dut/Deep-Learning-on-Traffic-Prediction/blob/main/dataset/download_dataset.md) to download the public datasets used for the prediction task.<br><br><br>
 2.experiment
 ----
 We perform a comparative experimental study to evaluate different models, identifying the most effective component.<br><br>